forkunited/ltprg/README.md

 Before running modeling experiments, it's useful to push all the reference game data into a standard format that can be manipuated by models through a common set of data structures.
-This section describes how to push CSV data generated by reference games into a more easily manipulable JSON format, and then generate vectorized views of this data that are used by the learning models.
+This section describes how to push CSV data generated by mturk experiments into a more easily manipulable JSON format, and then generate vectorized views of this data that are used by the learning models.
 The main steps in pipeline include: